 What to expect at Banff Upper Hot Springs

 The hot springs are located 4km outside of town near the top of Sulphur Mountain.
 Like everything in Banff, it’s inside a national park.
-Because it’s operated by Parks Canada and not a commercial venture, the site is fairly basic – it’s meant to preserve the natural environment, while making it accessible to as many people as possible.
+It’s operated by Parks Canada, and not as commercial venture, so the site is fairly basic — meant to preserve the natural environment, while making it accessible to as many people as possible.
 (So don’t expect spa services or a fancy restaurant.
 There’s a single pool, with no lounge chairs or other amenities.)

 Two things surprised me right away.
 First, the facility has a no shoes policy – including any kind of sandals or flipflops.
-You are asked to carry all footwear starting at the front entrance and move about barefoot.
+You must carry all footwear starting at the front entrance and move about barefoot.
 (This didn’t bother me but I know some people might not like that.)
 Second, the water is really very hot!

 The Banff Upper Hot Springs pool was registering about 40 degrees Celsius on the day we visited.
 Is this too hot?
 I think that’s a personal preference, but for me, I found it challenging to relax in.